 But the problem with low-FODMAP is people don’t seem to be talking about it.
 Maybe it’s because it’s not exactly a sexy name, and it also tends to be a little complicated.
-First developed by researchers at Monash University to control symptoms of IBS, the FODMAP "diet" is not a diet but a lifestyle change that's necessary and beneficial for those who are in excruciating pain on a daily basis.
+First developed by researchers at Monash University to control symptoms of irritable bowel syndrome, the low-FODMAP “diet” is not a diet, but a lifestyle change that’s necessary and beneficial for those who are in excruciating pain on a daily basis.
 I encourage you to read this article to learn more about FODMAPs, but more important, talk to your doctor to see if this way of life is right for you.

-Once you're armed and ready to take on this challenging way of eating (it's not that easy of a transition), you'll scour the internet for recipes that are FODMAP-friendly and maybe join some Facebook groups.
-There are also lots of FODMAP-friendly recipes available on sites you might already frequent, though they aren't necessarily marketed as such.
+Once you’re armed and ready to take on this challenging way of eating (it’s not that easy a transition), you’ll scour the internet for recipes that are FODMAP-friendly and maybe join some Facebook groups.
+There are also lots of FODMAP-friendly recipes available on sites you might already frequent, though they aren’t necessarily marketed as such.
 Here are 21 recipe options for you to get cracking in the kitchen.